 Preheat the oven to 350 degrees.

-Add the bacon and haricot vert to the mixture and stir to fully incorporate.
-Remove from heat.
+Add the bacon to the pot; stir to combine.